larastan/larastan/README.md

 A list of configurable rules specific to Laravel can be found [here](docs/rules.md).

+## Custom PHPDoc types

+A list of PHPDoc types specific to Larastan can be found [here](docs/custom-types.md).

 ## Errors To Ignore

 Some parts of Laravel are currently too magical for Larastan/PHPStan to understand.